claire-codes/rainbow-tree/README.md

 - Make sure it doesn't override gitignored ones
 - Make sure it doesn't override other git statuses
 - Try applying to filenames too
-- Make files to test with within package
+- Make colours apply correctly from top down, starting at red